sidmanale643/Youtube-Chatbot/README.md

-# SageStream: Your YouTube Companion
+# SageStream: Your Insightful YouTube Navigator

 Welcome to SageStream, a Streamlit based web application that enhances your YouTube experience by providing video summarization and chatbot interaction functionalities.